c4a-dev/tbg-capture-android/README.md

-# tbg-capture-android
+# Teebox Golf Capture App

-Capture app for Android
+Uses gstreamer to stream the camera feed from Android.